 Whatever mattress you select our recommendation is to use a waterproof outdoor mattress.
-Should you choose to use a normal indoor mattress there are a few ways you can do to protect it from moisture and critters, but note most are applied chemical treatments and sprays that are considered by many to be unhealthy not very effective.
-A plastic encasement is another option, however bugs can chew through the material and set up homes inside the hollow areas of the mattress.
+Should you choose to use a normal indoor mattress there are a few ways you can do to protect it from moisture and critters, but note most are applied chemical treatments and sprays that are considered by many to be unhealthy and not very effective.
+A plastic encasement is another option, however, bugs can chew through the material and set up homes inside the hollow areas of the mattress.

 How much you spend is really up to you because outdoor bedding and covers like anything else are available in different sizes, styles, materials, and constructions all of which can affect the price we pay.
-This all plays out into how much your new relaxation station will cost you.
-Know that you can spend under a hundred for low cost inflatables up to a few hundred for higher-end models.
+This all plays out in how much your new relaxation station will cost you.
+Know that you can spend under a hundred for low-cost inflatables and up to a few hundred for higher-end models.

-This is the optimal place for an outdoor mattress since it can be easily isolated from the moisture and bugs outdoors.
+This is the optimal place for an outdoor mattress since it can be easily isolated from moisture and bugs outdoors.
 Mattresses that are to be used on an enclosed porch or deck should be protected by a thick plastic mattress cover at all times and should be leaned against the wall whenever there is a risk of rain or snow.

-A mattress in cabin, a fort, or tree-house can be a lot of fun for children and adults alike, but special care needs to be taken to protect the mattress.
+A mattress in the cabin, a fort, or a tree-house can be a lot of fun for children and adults alike, but special care needs to be taken to protect the mattress.
 A thick plastic mattress cover should be used to keep out moisture and insects, and there should be a way to close any openings to the treehouse at night to prevent additional critters from getting in.
 Something as simple as a mesh screen on the windows and doors of the treehouse should be enough to prevent most bugs and small pests from entering and chewing through the plastic covering.

-Yes, we think so, especially if you are using a purpose built mattress that can resist the harsh elements.
+Yes, we think so, especially if you are using a purpose-built mattress that can resist the harsh elements.
 By following some easy protection tips and buying just the right mattress your outdoor retreat will be ready for you and your friends to enjoy without troubles or worries.